 Mana Pool I

-Gain a Mind buffer of 2 points, or increase your existing Mind buffer by 2.
+Gain a 2 point Mind buffer, or increase your existing Mind buffer by 2.
+This advance can be taken multiple times.

-Gain a Brawn buffer of 2 points, or increase your existing Brawn buffer by 2.
+Gain a 2 point Brawn buffer, or increase your existing Brawn buffer by 2.
+This advance can be taken multiple times.

 You make do with what you’ve got in difficult situations.
 It may not be pretty, but it might mean the difference between life and death.
 Remove physical trauma with a successful Mind roll against a difficulty based on the trauma, determined by the GM.